fetchai/jenesis/docs/use-contracts.md

 >>> cw20.query({"balance":{"address":wallet2.address()}})
 {'balance': '1000'}
 ```
-We can observe that effectively, wallet has sent 1000 tokens to wallet2.
+We can observe that wallet has sent 1000 tokens to wallet2.

-To avoid running line by line in the terminal you can use the ```run``` command.
-This command will read a specified python script with all the desired outcomes.
-This way we can put the example we just ran all together a single python script instead of writing line by line on the terminal:
+You can also assemble the above commands into a script that is executable by the  ```run``` command.
 ```python
 from cosmpy.aerial.client import LedgerClient, NetworkConfig from cosmpy.aerial.faucet import FaucetApi